-Imagine paying off your debt months sooner with our debt snowball vs avalanche excel spreadsheet!
-Are you tired of the never-ending cycle of debt?
+Imagine paying off your debt months sooner with our free, easy spreadsheet.
+Tired of the never-ending cycle of debt?
 Do you dream of a day when your hard-earned money isn’t disappearing into interest payments?
-You’re not alone!
-For this reason, millions are on a journey to become debt-free, but the path can feel overwhelming.
-With so many debts, it’s tough to know where to start or stay motivated.
+You’re not alone.
+Many are on a journey to become debt-free, but the path can feel overwhelming.
+With multiple balances, it’s tough to know where to start or how to stay motivated.
+For a broader plan that ties everything together, see our debt management plan.

 Blast Your Debt Away!Table of Contents